kevinclancy/blog/_posts/2025-11-04-modelling-megazeux.md

 $$\mathit{nextState}_{\mathit{Env}}((m, r, (0, \ast)), a) \defeq \{ (m, \mathit{nextr}(a,r,q), (1, \mathit{success}(a,r,q))) \mid q \in \mathit{resolutions}(m, r, a) \}$$

-For any other combination of state and input (all violations of our environment's preconditions), we return the empty set:
+For any other combination of state and input (which--as violations of our environment's preconditions--are never intended to arise), we return the empty set:

 $$\mathit{nextState}_{\mathit{Env}}(z, a) \defeq \emptyset$$